 Successful completion of a contract by Bird depends, in large part, on the satisfactory performance of subcontractors who are engaged to complete the various components of the work.
-If subcontractors fail to satisfactorily perform their portion of the work, Bird may be required to engage alternate subcontractors to do the work and may incur additional costs.
-This can result in reduced profits, or, in some cases, significant losses on the contract and could also damage the reputation of Bird.
+Subcontractor defaults tend to increase during depressed market conditions.
+If subcontractors fail to satisfactorily perform their portion of the work, Bird may be required to engage alternate subcontractors to complete the work and may incur additional costs.
+This can result in reduced profits, or in some cases, significant losses on the contract and could also damage the reputation of Bird.
 In addition, the ability of Bird to bid for and successfully complete projects is, in part, dependent on the availability of qualified subcontractors and trades people.
-Depending on the value of the subcontract, the Company may enroll the subcontractor into a subcontractor default insurance program, otherwise the Company may require surety bonds or other security from the subcontractor in order to mitigate this risk.
-Bird closely monitors all subcontractor and trades person capacity concerns in order to mitigate any effect on operations.
+Depending on the value of the subcontractor default insurance or other forms of security from the subcontractors to mitigate Bird's exposure to the risks associated with a subcontractor under the contract.
 A significant shortage of qualified subcontractors and trades people could have a material impact on Bird's financial condition and results of operations.